 Britain’s First Black-Authored Bestseller

 Why I’m No Longer Talking to White People About Race earns its accolades by delivering two items previously neglected in the public conversation on race in Britain.
 First, the book offers context for these discussions: frank, thoughtful and well-researched outlines of British race history, the civil rights movement in Britain and the shape of structural racism there; white privilege – and white fears; feminism’s difficulty embracing antiracism; and the intersection of race and class in Britain.
-She concisely traces the presence of Black people in Britain from the beginning of slavery in 1562 and the struggle for civil rights from its genesis in 1931, argues against the concept of color blindness, elucidates the effects on Black people of the structural racism that pervades Britain’s institutions, and illustrates the ways white privilege burdens People of Color and stymies change.
+The author concisely traces the presence of Black people in Britain from the beginning of slavery in 1562 and follows the struggle for civil rights from its genesis in 1931.
+She argues against the concept of color blindness, elucidates the effects on Black people of the structural racism that pervades Britain’s institutions, and illustrates the ways white privilege burdens people of color and stymies change.

 Compelling, often unsettling, the essays succeed in revealing the framework and history that add up to a stifling, heartbreaking status quo.
 Their primary defect lies in the abundance of facts in combination with the vehemence of Eddo-Lodge’s conclusions – a pairing that at times leaves to the reader the task of assembling their connections.
 The chapter on race and class, in particular, demands careful attention on the reader’s part.
 Disappointingly, this relatively benign failing left the book vulnerable to misinterpretation and misrepresentation in less-than-friendly reviews.